taylorak/play-example-form/README.md

 form submission (HTTP POST):

   * An instance of StudentFormData is passed to the templates for rendering.
-This class has public fields as required by Play, and they are all String or List[String] to simplify display.
+This class has public fields as required by Play, and they are all String or List[String] because binding only works on strings.

-  * Other component entities (Hobby, GradeLevel, GradePointAverage, Major) provide helper methods to support display of their values as Strings along with the student's current value(s) for those components.
+  * Other component entities (Hobby, GradeLevel, GradePointAverage, Major) provide helper methods to support display of their values as strings along with the student's current value(s) for those components.

   * The [Student.makeInstance](https://github.com/ics-software-engineering/play-example-form/blob/master/app/models/Student.java#L165-185) and [Student.makeStudentFormData](https://github.com/ics-software-engineering/play-example-form/blob/master/app/models/Student.java#L150-162)
     methods provide conversion between the form data and model representations of a Student.

-** Review the models. **
+**Review the models.**

 Skim through the [models package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/models).
 There should be no surprises; it parallels the form pretty closely.
 Some things to note: